hyperledger-archives/avalon/docs/TestingFabricProxyModel.rst

    To run in Intel SGX hardware mode, use the corresponding Docker compose file for singleton or worker pool mode (as specified in BUILD.md).

-7. To test using fabric generic client.
+7. To test using Fabric generic client.
    Go to the avalon-shell container to run generic_client.py

    .. code:: sh